LMS-Community/lms-server-repository/index.md

 Or visit [https://lyrion.org](https://lyrion.org) to learn more about Lyrion Music Server and Logitech Media Server.

-If you're looking for the Docker image of Logitech Media Server, please head over to the [Docker Hub Page](https://hub.docker.com/r/lmscommunity/logitechmediaserver).
+If you're looking for the Docker image of Lyrion Music Server, please head over to the [Docker Hub Page](https://hub.docker.com/r/lmscommunity/lyrionmusicserver).

 ---
 ## ⭐️⭐️⭐️ {{ page.latest }} - Latest Release ⭐️⭐️⭐️